weatherwash Frequently Asked Questions

 - You can apply a lighter coat of stain.

-- When experimenting, always remove stain from the can, making sure to measure the amount.
+- WeatherWash wood stains are water-based and adding water will lighten their tannin reactions.
+When experimenting with water, always remove stain from the can, making sure to measure the amount.
 Then measure the amount of water.
 We start with a tablespoon of stain and water.

 - Want a browner or warmer color?

-- Try our Clear Maintenance Oil Toner
+- Try our Clear Maintenance Oil Toner for warming and browning the color.
+This product creates a beautiful oiled look.

 - Want to increase the cool tones?